DHTMLX/gantt-docs/data/api/gantt_addtasklayer.md

 });
 ~~~

-- **update** - allows updating an inner html of a custom element, i.e. to hiding cells that are not visible and displaying the visible ones
+- **update** - allows updating an inner html of a custom element, i.e. hiding cells that are not visible and displaying the visible ones

 The **update** method is called after the [onGanttScroll](api/gantt_onganttscroll_event.md) event is fired.
 It provides a task node (created by the **render** method initially) and a current viewport.